PeterBarczi/linkedin-learning-downloader-pety/README.md

 Make sure your LinkedIn account is **NOT** protected with 2FA

 #### Usage
-> pip install -r requirements.txt
+> pip3 install -r requirements.txt

 Edit config.py file (username, password and courses slugs)